 A plugin is a piece of modular software containing a group of functions that can be used to add new or modify existing functions of a WordPress website.
 They are generally written in PHP and are a way for website owners to add or modify features of WordPress without knowing how to code themselves.
 A majority of them are free, and with so many websites powered by WordPress, if you are looking for a function that you think a website should have, there is probably already a plugin for that.

 Why Use Plugins?

 Plugins can benefit many WordPress users from skilled developers, website administrators, to the casual blogger.
 The main appeal is that plugins can save you a lot of time.
-For a person trying to setup a website or budget using a free, or sometimes paid ready-made plugin, can be much cheaper than trying to implemented something yourself.
+For a person trying to set up a website or budget using a free, or sometimes paid ready-made plugin, it can be much cheaper than trying to implement something yourself.